Business Analysis (BA) in Software Development: 7 Key Techniques

 Thus, empathy map creates the image of a certain persona.
 As a result, this business analysis technique allows to better understand target audience and customize system design and functionality to a specific customer segment.

-Building a new digital product or service requires special time and effort investment into business analysis.
-Therefore, an IT analyst usually uses many different business analysis techniques to collect the requirements and build a strategy for a new system development.
+New product development requires time and effort invested into business software analysis.
+Therefore, an IT analyst usually uses many different software business analysis techniques to collect the requirements and build a strategy for new system development.

 Product Vision Board